dustinpfister/blog_posts/_posts/nodejs-shelljs.md

 $ shjs ls
 ```

-## Conclusion
+## 7 - Conclusion

 Shelljs looks like a great solution for making unix like commands more portable across different operating systems.
 Even when developing, and deploying with posix environments I would say it is a nice alternative to fiddling with the child-process module.
+Still for the most part I am often just working and using my scripts in Linux systems, any for various other reasons it is tempting to say the lest to just use the child process module to use the native Linux commands that are there to work with by themselves, and just not support Windows or macOS.

+However when it comes to really getting into Linux, maybe the best way to do so would be to write bash scripts rather than bothering with trying to make scripts that will work across all systems that run node.
+In any case all of that is a matter for another post.